janusnic/laravel-blade-haml/README.md

 ## Usage

-Laravel-Haml registers the ".haml.php" extension with Laravel and forwards compile requests on to MtHaml.
+Laravel-Blade-Haml registers the ".haml.php" extension with Laravel and forwards compile requests on to MtHaml.
 It compiles your Haml templates in the same way as Blade templates; the compiled template is put in app/storage/views.
 Thus, you don't suffer compile times on every page load.

 In other words, just put your Haml files in the regular resources/views directory and name them like "resources/views/home/whatever.haml.php".
 You reference them in Laravel like normal: `view('home.whatever')`.